Build practical skills and prepare for certification with flexible online training and expert support.

 These credentials are widely valued by employers and can strengthen your path into a cybersecurity career.

-If you study part-time, aim for 5 to 10 hours per week to finish in 6 months.
+If you study part-time, plan to dedicate 10–20 hours per week to complete the program in approximately six months.

-Full-time learners can complete it in around 3 months with 35-40 hours per week.
+Full-time learners can complete the program in around three months, dedicating about 40 hours per week.

 You’ll need a computer with a stable internet connection.
 We’ll let you know if any specific tools or software are required before you start.